gamer-project/gamer/doc/wiki/Equation-of-State.md

         * `EoS_DensTemp2Pres_NewProblem()`: convert gas mass density and temperature to gas pressure [OPTIONAL].
         * `EoS_General_NewProblem()`: general conversion between user-specified input and output variables [OPTIONAL].

-        **Caution:**
+> [!CAUTION]
-        * All conversion functions must be thread-safe and not use any global variable.
+> * All conversion functions must be thread-safe and not use any global variable.
-        * When a conversion function fails, it is recommended to return `NAN` in order to trigger auto-corrections such as [[OPT__1ST_FLUX_CORR | Hydro#OPT__1ST_FLUX_CORR]] and [[AUTO_REDUCE_DT | Runtime-Parameters:-Timestep#AUTO_REDUCE_DT]].
+> * When a conversion function fails, it is recommended to return `NAN` in order to trigger auto-corrections such as [[OPT__1ST_FLUX_CORR | Hydro#OPT__1ST_FLUX_CORR]] and [[AUTO_REDUCE_DT | Runtime-Parameters:-Timestep#AUTO_REDUCE_DT]].